 Tip: use redirects to move one page of your site at a time

 Start by creating your headless site on a new subdomain.
 For example, if you are shopaholic.com, try creating a shop.shopaholic.com site that is your new, headless storefront.

 Now you can update your current and new site with a tiny snippet of code that knows what site to redirect users to as they browse the site.

 Show Code Example

-To make the migration even easier, it's important to realize there are ways to create content that work for both sites at once.
+To make the migration to a headless ecommerce site easier, it's important to realize there are ways to create content that work for both headless and legacy sites at once.